iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 * **MOT_PWM_TYPE = 0**

   * This selects the output PWM Type.
-0 Sets it to standard PWM.
-See the `ArduCopter documentation <https://ardupilot.org/copter/docs/parameters.html>`_ for more details
+0 sets it to standard PWM.
+See the `ArduCopter documentation <https://ardupilot.org/copter/docs/parameters.html>`_ for more details.

 * **MOT_PWM_MAX = 2000**